-The second restaurant stop is much pricier than the first – K2,400 for a cappuccino or K2,100 for the local coffee (typically K100 for local coffee).
-The bus company provides a fresh towelette and toothbrush/toothpaste at the second stop.
-Shame the cloud cover was thick for a good sunrise as think the scenery is very pretty along the journey – maybe next overnight bus trip!
+The second restaurant stop is much pricier than the first – K2,400 for a cappuccino or K2,100 for the local coffee (typically K100 for a local coffee).
+The bus company provides a fresh soothing towelette, toothbrush, and toothpaste at the second stop.
+Shame the cloud cover was thick for a good sunrise as think the scenery is very pretty along the journey.
+Hopefully we will have clear skies on the next overnight bus trip.

-As with all bus stations in Myanmar and best laid plans, they are built out of town so that buses don’t clog up the centre.
+As with all bus stations in Myanmar so far and best laid plans, they are built out of town so that buses don’t clog up the centre.
 The taxi fare from the bus station to the 79 Living Hotel cost K8,000.

-Take a pleasant walk around the outside of the Grand Palace, but be warned, it’s a long walk as each of the citadel’s four walls forming a perfect square, is 2 kilometres long; an 8-kilometre walk in total!
-This is the last royal palace of the last Burmese dynasty.
+Take a pleasant walk around the outside of the Grand Palace, but be warned, it is a long walk as each of the citadel’s four walls forming a perfect square, is 2 kilometres long; an 8-kilometre walk in total!

 Monastery of Books

-These are text-inscribed stone tablets containing 730 leaves and 1460 pages.
-Apparently, King Mindon had 2,400 monks read the large stone tablets in a non-stop relay, which took almost 6 months!
+These are text-inscribed stone tablets containing 730 leaves and 1,460 pages.
+Apparently, King Mindon had 2,400 monks read the large stone tablets in a non-stop relay, which took almost 6 months.

 The 79 Living Hotel (Between 29th & 30th Street, 79th St | Chan Aye Thar Zan Township)

-A comfortable clean room (serviced daily), excellent buffet breakfast, wifi in room (if room is close to router) but also wifi in reception area.
-Central location, across the road from the train station, and about a kilometre from the start of the Grand Palace (not the entrance, that’s further).
+A comfortable clean room (serviced daily), excellent buffet breakfast, wi-fi in the room (if your room is close to router) but also wi-fi in the reception area.
+A central location as the hotel is across the road from the train station, and about a kilometre from the start of the Grand Palace – not the palace entrance as that’s further.

-Liked this accommodation so much, we booked one night for our return to Mandalay.
-However, on the second stay, we arrived by bus at around 20:00 and told by the 79 staff that our room was flooded and they were arranging another hotel for us.
-Very apologetic and as you can imagine, we didn’t know what substitute would be forthcoming as the hotel is paying for the room.
+We liked this accommodation so much that we booked another night for our return to Mandalay.
+Although, on the second stay, we arrived by bus at around 20:00 Hrs and advised by the 79 staff that our room was flooded and they are arranging another hotel for us; staff are very apologetic and as you can imagine, we didn’t know what substitute would be forthcoming as the hotel is paying for the room.